-- (i) A Scheme has undertaken an enhanced transfer value exercise.
+(i) A Scheme has undertaken an enhanced transfer value exercise.
 The total enhancements amounted to £1,000,000 but the corresponding employer contribution was only £600,000.
 The scheme sought to certify the £600,000 as a Deficit-Reduction Contribution.
 However, the net effect to the Scheme of the exercise was a £400,000 loss.
 Therefore, the Board did not accept the Deficit-Reduction Contributions certificate as the Scheme should not be treated as having reduced its deficit if it had in fact created a new set of liabilities and partly paid contributions towards those.
 The net loss to the Scheme should have been reflected in the Deficit-Reduction Contributions certificate, by allowing for the amount paid to the Scheme (£600,000) as a contribution and the new liability as an augmentation.
-In these circumstances, as the augmentations were discharged by payments to third parties, the associated cost is the total amount of such payments, namely £1,000,000. - (ii) A Scheme has undertaken an exercise with Scheme Members where pensioners have agreed to forego non-statutory pension increases in exchange for a higher, non-increasing pension.
+In these circumstances, as the augmentations were discharged by payments to third parties, the associated cost is the total amount of such payments, namely £1,000,000.

+A Scheme has undertaken an exercise with Scheme Members where pensioners have agreed to forego non-statutory pension increases in exchange for a higher, non-increasing pension.
 The Scheme asked whether this benefit change would be counted as an augmentation.
 The Board agreed that this should be treated as an augmentation, as the Scheme had amended benefits by replacing a benefit that the Board would not provide for in PPF compensation (i.e. pre-1997 pension increases) with a fixed amount that the Board would have to cover in the event of the Board assuming responsibility for the Scheme.
-The Board's potential liabilities had therefore been increased by the exercise and the associated cost should be deducted when determining the contributions to be certified for deficit-reduction purposes. - (iii) A Scheme secured a buyout of pensioner liabilities with an insurance company.
-As part of this transaction, the employer paid an additional contribution to the Scheme in order to maintain the funding level on a scheme specific funding basis pre and post buyout.
-The Scheme asked whether the additional contribution could be certified as a Deficit-Reduction Contribution.
-The Board noted that the buyout was not reflected elsewhere in the calculation of contributions to be certified for deficit-reduction purposes, as there had been no additional benefit accrual or augmentations as a result of the transaction.
-Therefore, as the contribution was made purely to offset the impact of the buyout transaction, it was not certifiable for deficit-reduction purposes.
+The Board's potential liabilities had therefore been increased by the exercise and the associated cost should be deducted when determining the contributions to be certified for deficit-reduction purposes.